 I know when you watch cooking shows and BBQ Master competitions you see a lot of rubs and salts used when cooking and seasoning food.
 Well using Tony Chachere’s “More Seasoning” salt resolves all of that.
 It’s all you need!
 This salt is made with paprika, garlic powder, onion powder, cayenne pepper, and a bunch of other awesome seasonings packed in one perfect seasoning.
 You don’t need anything else.

 How do you cook a beef brisket?

 Then, as soon as I got up I let it sit at room temperature for a bit and baked it in the oven surrounded by onions, garlic, and beef broth for about 8 hours at 325 degrees.
-When cooking beef brisket in the oven, it takes about an hour per pound and the internal temperature reaches 185 degrees determined by a meat thermometer and fork tender.
+Cooking beef brisket in the oven takes about an hour per pound, and the internal temperature reaches 185 degrees, determined by a meat thermometer and fork tender.
 Like most cuts of beef, once it is cooked, let it sit uncut and covered with aluminum foil for an hour until the juices can settle back into the meat for maximum flavor.